 - Microsoft Access – for database management and information storage.

 - Microsoft OneNote – a digital notebook for gathering information in several forms, including texts, drawings, and audio files.

-Why should you include Microsoft Office skills in your resume?
+Why should you include Microsoft Office skills on your resume?

-Some people overlook the benefit of showcasing their MS office skills in their resumes.
-This is especially true for those who like zeroing on more niche software programs like project management, video editing, or photo manipulation tools.
-The truth is that familiarity in the MS office suite demonstrates efficiency in using these tools that provide organization efficiency.
+Some people overlook the benefit of showcasing their Microsoft Office skills in their resumes.
+This is especially true for those who like zeroing-in on more niche software programs like project management, video editing, or photo manipulation tools.
+The truth is that familiarity in the MS Office suite demonstrates efficiency in using these tools that provide organization competence.